-Out-of-home advertising is a favourite of Gen Y and Gen Z audiences.
+Out-of-home (OOH)advertising is a favorite of Gen Y and Gen Z audiences.
 Surprised?
 We don't blame you.
 You'd expect this tech-savvy generation to ignore traditional advertising mediums, seeing as the digital world takes up most of their time.
 However, as a recent Kantar Study points out, their ad preferences do not reflect their habits.

 Yet, they prefer to consume traditional media over digital media.
-In fact, they are most favourable towards outdoor advertising
+They are most favorable towards outdoor advertising

-So why do these smartphone-wielding youngins prefer traditional media channels over online advertising?
+So why do these smartphone-wielding young ins prefer traditional media channels over online advertising?
 The answer is obvious when you examine their relationship with the online world.
-They consider their online activity personal and like to be in control of what they see and who they interact with.
+They consider their online activity personal and like to be in control of what they see and whom they interact with.

 The Streamers and On-Demand Consumers

 Advertising has never been something that they have always been exposed to.
-They are able to choose the content they consume across different channels.
+They can choose the content they consume across different channels.
 They don't need a newspaper to get the news.
-They don't wait for their favourite song to come on the radio.
+They don't wait for their favorite song to come on the radio.
 And they certainly don't wait one week to watch the next episode of a TV show.

 Channels that do push advertising with their content - YouTube, Facebook, and major websites - are commonly accessed using ad-blocking software.
-Gen Z are the heaviest users.
+Gen Z is the heaviest user.
 70% of them skip ads - vs 66% of Gen Y and 62% of Gen X.